visualizevalue/opepen-contracts/README.md

 ![Opepen Architecture](./opepen-archive-architecture.excalidraw.png)

-As a first act in moving onchain, we want to be able to resolve the edition size for each token without leaving the EVM.
+We want to be able to resolve the edition size for each token without leaving the EVM.

 - We have 6 edition sizes.
 To identify each of them we need 3 bits (`110` would be `6`).
 - Per slot (256 bits) we can store up to 85 tokens (`256/3 = 85.33`)
 - So we batch store the token ID -> edition size in 200 groups of 80 (just because of the provenance of 200 & 80 in opepen land)

+Further, we need to resolve the set for each token onchain.

+- We have 200 sets, identified by a byte (uint8 < 256)
+- We can fit 32 sets in one storage slot.
+- We batch store the token ID -> set in 500 groups of 32.

+The Opepen Archive has to be able to register custom renderers per set, or a custom metadata URI (e.g. to permanently store individual sets on IPFS).

 ## Working with Hardhat